 Vaccinations and travel medicine

-Flu vaccinations are available from March every year.
+Flu vaccinations are also available from March every year.
 These are free for many students; check with clinic reception to see if you are eligible.
 If you have children, you may also update their immunisations (bring their immunisation history with you).

 Planning a trip?
 You can get appropriate vaccinations (if needed for your destination) for usually just the cost of the vaccine itself.